ImperialCollegeLondon/MSE404-MM/docs/labs/lab10/readme.md

     [:link:03_C_diamond_dos.in](01_densityofstates/03_C_diamond_dos.in)
     for diamond.

 The final step produces a file named `pwscf.dos` by default.
-This is a simple text file you can plot in whatever software you like.
-It has three
+This is a simple text file you can plot.
+It has three columns:
-columns:

 1. Energy (eV)
 2. Density of States (states/eV)